As a retail forex trader, what are you actually trading?

 This would be great if you were like a European manufacturer who exports goods to the U.S. or maybe a wealthy American tourist who is about to go on holiday in Europe for the summer, but we assume you’re neither.

 The concept of spot FX trading is similar to that of futures trading, in which the trader is buying and selling agreements to make or take delivery of an underlying asset at a specified time in the future.
 But the time frames are much different.
 Whereas spot FX is delivered within a few days, futures are delivered months later.

 As retail forex traders, we’re not interested in actually taking possession of actual foreign currencies, all we care about is what happens to the exchange rate of EUR/USD.

 Remember, we are simply making bets on (and trying to profit from) the movement of exchange rates of currency pairs.

-So the exchange rate (“price”) you want to make bets on (“trade”) are assumed to be based on the “spot rates” made from “spot trades” in the “spot FX market”, but as a retail forex trader, you are NOT trading in the “spot FX market” yourself.
+So the exchange rate (“price”) you want to make bets on (“trade”) is assumed to be based on the “spot rates” made from “spot trades” in the “spot FX market”, but as a retail forex trader, you are NOT trading in the “spot FX market” yourself.

 If you’re not making spot trades, WHAT exactly are you trading then?